ta11ey/simple-ui-routes-tutorial/README.md

 #7.
 Setting up other main routes
      1. To create other main routes, instead of attaching to the parent route, when you declare the new '.state' just use a new 'name'!

+#8.
+Shimmy on over to the Index.html
+      Now for the final step you want to create the links to lead to the correct routes.

+      1. In your <a> tag instead of using a href like usual, you will instead use a ui-sref
+      2.  simply make this sref the route you wish to navigat to, like so:   <a ui-sref = 'mainroute'> or <a ui-sref = 'mainroute.childroute'>